842 Route 25A, Northport, NY 11768

 David Badanes and the Badanes Law Office, P.C. have helped numerous clients who are seeking a divorce because their spouse had an affair.
-If you are contemplating divorce and need an attorney who can help you contact David Badanes and the Badanes Law Office.
+If you are contemplating divorce and need an attorney to represent you in your divorce contact David Badanes and the Badanes Law Office.
 Call David Badanes and the Badanes Law Office today at 631-239-1702, email me at email@example.com or visit us on Facebook to get important legal news, tips and articles: www.facebook.com/BadanesLawOffice.